Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction

-We expect that the potential of the PADE model would remain for 3D reconstructions and that it would perform even better in this context.
-The histogram being even sparser in 3D, more candidates (i.e. valid projections) could be removed for each voxel.
+We expect that the PADE model would perform even better for 3D reconstructions.
+The histogram being even sparser in 3D, more valid projections could be removed for each voxel.
 Thus, the resulting model should be easier to solve for 3D reconstructions.
-In this study, the mean percentage of valid projections that can be removed for pixels inside the phantom was around 50\% even though the number of detectors was low (320 for one ring of a clinical size scanner).
-If we modify the scanner to have 16 detectors per panel, thus doubling the number of detectors per ring, the mean percentage rises to 80\%, which results in 10\% less candidates then the previous scanner (50\% of $\approx$320 vs 80\% of $\approx$640).
+In this study, the mean percentage of valid projections that can be removed for pixels inside the phantom was around 50\%, even though the number of detectors was low (320 for one ring of a clinical size scanner).
+If we double the number of detectors, the mean percentage rises to 80\%, which results in 10\% less valid projections being kept than the configuration studied (50\% of $\approx$320 vs 80\% of $\approx$640).